titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 If you don't mind the price and wish to wear a small case dive watch, this diver could be for you.
 If you are looking for more affordable options keep in eye on this blog, we will review upcoming timepieces debuting on crowdfunding platforms such as Kickstarter and Indigogo.

+(rework)

 ### To sum up

-Thanks to the success of the HMS 001 and the BICOMPAX 001, Baltic Watch didn't encounter a strong resistance when introducing the Aquascaphe to the watch community.
-With its classic design paying homage to the Fifty Fantom (Blancpain), this dive watch is a real head-turner.
+Thanks to the success of the HMS 001 and the BICOMPAX 001, Baltic Watch didn't encounter a strong resistance when presenting the Aquascaphe to the watch community.
+With its classic design paying homage to the Fifty Fantom (Blancpain), this dive watch is a head-turner.

-Sold between US$637 and US$724 (depending on the selected strap option), some consumers might argue that the price is too high for a Miyota movement.
+Sold between US$637 and US$724 (depending on the selected strap), some consumers might argue that the price is too high for a Miyota movement.

 We would love to see this watch with a bigger dial.
 But, if you are looking for a discrete diving watch, this you could be the right one for you.